In addition to our monthly webinars and regional networking events, SIM Women has programs available to help individual members:

 "Call a Coach” for those ladies who would like situational Executive Coaching advice, but whose companies may not provide this benefit.
 There are times where we ask ourselves, "How do I keep ending up in these situations?”
 Because SIM Women has had numerous coaches speak at meetings or facilitate webinars, we have a network of folks who have offered to help our members.
 Typically if the issue is one that you just want to reality check, they will do a 30 minute call at no cost.
 Should the issue require more time, then that’s between you and the coach.

 "1:1 Mentoring” program connects CIOs and IT Leaders with women who are coming up the IT ranks.
 Mentoring is a critical success factor in career advancement because it fosters open communication, increases self-awareness, and inspires individuals to new levels of achievement.
 When someone approaches us about securing a mentor, we attempt to match that person with 2 or 3 potential mentors in their geography.
 The Mentee then selects with whom they felt the most comfortable and the relationship then moves forward.
 We provide guidelines for both Mentor and Mentee to follow, but then we step out of the process.
 What is said and what progress made is between the Mentee and the Mentor.
 Not every company has strong leadership development or mentoring programs; SIM Women looks to fill in those gaps.
+Click here to sign up to be a mentor or be paired with a mentor.

 Please feel free to contact me to discuss how SIM Women may be able to assist you.